jsmolina/z88dk-tutorial-sp1/README.md

 sp1_CreateSpr.
 First param is Left bound of mask (if masked), second says that as it is masked it has 2 BYTES (that is mask,pixels).
 Third param is number_of_tiles + 1.
 Each tile is 8px, so if it is 24px heigh, third param will equal FOUR.
-Last param is the distance from background (higher is nearer to the 'screen').
+Last param is the distance from background, the plane, (higher is nearer to the 'screen').

+sp1_AddColSpr.
+One per column.
+A 24px sprite will have three AddColSpr, two normal and one of right bound.
+First param is created sprite, second param is if it has mask or not, third param will be 2BYTE in case of mask.
+Fourth param will be WHERE the column is located.
+For a masked 24px sprite (24 * 2 = 48 + 16 padding = 64).
+In my png2sp1sprite (pending fix), I'm writing the animation frames together and columns far away, so `64*[NUMBER_OF_FRAMES e.g. 10]=640` will be the first AddColSpr, while `128*10=1280` will be this value for second call to AddColSpr.
+Last call will have just sprite, type of mask, number of bits, and lastly, the plane.

 But I guess you want to see the sprite now, add this in MAIN
 ```C